SPONSORED SCIENTIFIC RESEARCH PROGRAM

 The 1st observation: An ever increasing number of people can no longer enjoy eating modern wheat as a staple in their diets because of some type of sensitivity or malady caused by consuming wheat.

-The 2nd observation: Over the past 25 years many KAMUT® Brand grain customers have told us countless encouraging anecdotal stories.
-The problems they experienced after eating modern wheat simply did not occur when they ate KAMUT® Brand ancient wheat products.
-These reports continue to increase as the number and availability of KAMUT® Brand products on the market continues to grow.
+The 2nd observation: Over the past 25 years many KAMUT® brand khorasan grain customers have told us countless encouraging anecdotal stories.
+The problems they experienced after eating modern wheat simply did not occur when they ate KAMUT® khorasan ancient wheat products.
+These reports continue to increase as the number and availability of KAMUT® khorasan products on the market continues to grow.

 Many clinical observations, especially by naturopathic doctors, and at least one clinical double blind study in 1991, have added to these consumer testimonials.
 This clinical study